chen4578/chen4578/README.md

 ## Hello!

-My name is Jiali Chen, and I am a third-year undergraduate at the University of California (UCLA).
-I am majoring in Electrical Engineering with a minor in Data Science Engineering.
+My name is Jiali Chen, and I am a third-year undergraduate majoring in Electrical Engineering with a minor in Data Science Engineering at the University of California (UCLA).

 My passions lie in robotic controls and computer vision.
 Specifically, I am interested in general-purpose limbed robotics, human-robot interaction, traditional and AI-based locomotive control of electromechanical systems, and autonomous navigation.